'Stay Informed' On I-502

 Education first, enforcement second

-As you know, Section 21 of I-502 makes it a class 3 civil infraction--punishable by a relatively small fine, but no jail time or criminal record--to open or consume marijuana in view of the general public.
-It's within SPD's discretion to decide how to issue infractions, whether for jaywalking, speeding, or smoking marijuana on the sidewalk.
-Pete supports a measured system of warnings to encourage voluntary compliance with Section 21 before issuing citations.
+As you know, Section 21 of I-502 makes it a class 3 civil infraction - punishable by a small fine but no jail time or criminal record - to open or consume marijuana in view of the general public.
+The City Council followed suit, enacting a $27 ticket for smoking marijuana in public.
+Pete supports a measured system of warnings to encourage voluntary compliance before issuing citations.

-Unlike criminal prosecutions, the City Attorney's Office only becomes involved with infraction citations if they're challenged in court, and Pete has promised that we will represent the City if I-502 infractions are issued and challenged (as we do with most other infractions).
-As Pete has already promised with all infractions, we will monitor for evidence of racially disproportionate application--as plainly occurred under the prior, wrong-headed policy of criminalized marijuana prohibition.
-This is why Pete further advocated in his letter to the Liquor Control Board for renters (and tourists) who might not have a private home where they can use marijuana without violating a rental agreement, suggesting options for legal nonresidential use including private smoking clubs and other models.
+Unlike criminal prosecutions, the City Attorney's Office only becomes involved with infraction citations if they're challenged in court.
+As Pete has already promised with all infractions, we will monitor for evidence of racially disproportionate applications - as plainly occurred under the prior, wrong-headed policy of criminalized marijuana prohibition.
+That is why Pete further advocates for places where renters (and tourists) can use marijuana without violating rental agreements.

-Under I-75, we distinguish I-502 infractions from criminal prosecutions for personal marijuana possession primarily because Seattle's voters overwhelmingly supported I-502--which created the "public use" infraction--long after voting for I-75.
-Civil infractions for public marijuana use weren't contemplated when I-75 passed over nine years ago.
-There are also concerns about exposing the general public to second hand marijuana smoke, distinct from I-75's concerns about using criminal law enforcement tools (arrest, prosecution, jail sentences, and criminal records) to target personal marijuana use.
+Under I-75, we distinguish infractions from criminal prosecutions for personal marijuana possession primarily because Seattle voters overwhelmingly supported I-502 long after voting for I-75.
+Civil infractions for public marijuana use weren't contemplated when I-75 passed over a decade ago.
+There are also concerns about exposing the general public to second-hand marijuana smoke, apart from I-75's concerns about using criminal law enforcement tools (arrest, prosecution, jail sentences and criminal records) to target personal marijuana use.